varocketry/guitar-mastery-hub/public/lessons/lesson_006_e_major_e_shape.md

 ---

-## ðŸ”„ SHAPE TRANSITIONS: Combining E and A with Your Other Shapes
+## 🎸 SHAPE TRANSITIONS: Combining E and A with Your Other Shapes

 ### Transition Practice Overview